eman275/simple-course-website/README.md

 </p>
 <p align="center"></p>

-## This is a simple Blog App built using React.js w and styled using Tailwind CSS.
+## This is a simple Courses App built using React.js w and styled using reactStrap.

 ### You can view it here: https://simple-blog-app-blond.vercel.app/